 My idea has seen drastic changes from its original concept.
 The screenplay has been shaved down to three pages from nine, making it much a tighter and concise piece while also (and this was the tricky part) keeping the story and the messages the same.
 A big thank you to ht script writer Deb Owens for her considerations and advice.

 With the script finalized it’s time to move into pre-production.
 The next steps include finding a location, scene props, costumes, actors, fighters, extras and a crew.

 Our latest project took us to the construction site of David Wilson Homes’ flagship housing venture: La Sagesse: 48 premium homes under construction in Jesmond, a short distance from central Newcastle and surrounded by many bistros and bars of the local area.

-DWH are synonymous with the high quality housing they construct and this latest project captured their innovative and cost-effective building practices in action as a new roof was efficiently installed atop.
+DWH are synonymous with the high quality housing they construct and this latest project captured their innovative and cost-effective building practices in action as a new roof was efficiently installed on top of a 10,0000 sq/ft building.
 A task that traditionally would have taken far more man power and time to complete.

 For us, it’s a great opportunity to focus on another time-lapse project, seeing the processes of another industry first hand and the challenge of converting a several month long project down into a short 3-minute promotional video.

-The scope of these projects are huge, they allow for multi-camera setups, drone footage and lots of planning to film the key events which can make for great focal points in the finished video.
+The scope of these projects are huge, they allow for multi-camera setups and a lot of planning goes into filming the key events which can make for great focal points in the finished video.

 I have had the opportunity to spend two weeks with the guys from HT media and learn what it is they actually do.
 A lot of this included watching two-hour interviews, selecting the important bits and transforming them into three-minute videos.